Lab Personnel. |

 Dissertation: Juvenile decertification in Philadelphia County: A model for jurisdiction-specific research.

-Current Position: Assistant Professor, Department of Psychology, Wheaton College.
+Current Position: Associate Professor, Department of Psychology, Wheaton College.

 Jennifer Serico, Ph.D.